jaimetur/PhotoMigrator/README.md

 In this way your Media Library will be ready to be migrated to any other Cloud Photo services without losing any important info such as, Albums info, Original date, GPS location, Camera info, etc...

-But this feature also helps you to organize and clean your Media Library removing duplicates, creating Year/Month folder structure, creating symbolic links for Albums assets, Auto renaming Albums to clean their names and include a prefix with the date of its assets, etc...
+But this feature also helps you to organize and clean your Media Library removing duplicates, creating Year/Month folder structure, creating symbolic links for Albums assets, Auto renaming Albums to clean their names and include a prefix with the date of its assets, Process Motion/Live Pictures, etc...

 The whole process is done in an automatic way and is divided in different steps (some of them are optionals).

 > [!NOTE]
+> For more info you can check the feature documentation in below link:
+>
 > [**(Google Takeout Fixing Documentation)**](https://github.com/jaimetur/PhotoMigrator/blob/main/help/4-google-takeout.md)

 ## 🖼️ 3.
 Synology Photos / Immich Photos / Apple Photos / Google Photos / NextCloud Photos Management